dlbewley/demo-metallb/metallb/instance/bgp/README.md

   #  password: xxxxEXAMPLE
 ```

-* Defing a [BGP Advertisement](bgpadvertisement.yaml) to begin announcing and IPs assigned from the address pool as being reachable via our cluster node IPs, more specifically our nodes running frr.
+* Define a [BGP Advertisement](bgpadvertisement.yaml) to begin announcing and IPs assigned from the address pool as being reachable via our cluster node IPs, more specifically our nodes running frr.

 ```bash
 $ oc get pods -l app=frr-k8s -n metallb-system -o wide